ninabarzh/broomstick/content/posts/Viva-la-revolucion.md

 ### Chapter 4: The breakthrough

-Then—DALL-E 3 answered the call.
+Then, DALL-E 3 answered the call.

 Suddenly, there it was.
 I had won.